telerik/xaml-docs/controls/radtreemap/howto/howto-bind-treemapitems-colors.md

 position: 6
 ---

-# How to bind the color of the TreeMapItems
+# How to Bind the Color of the TreeMapItems

 This topic will show you how to bind the color of the TreeMapItems.